WomenAndTech/static-site/docs/git-intro.md

 ## Command Line Basics
 Using the command line is **not** required to use Git and Github because there are software and apps that can be used instead.
 However, it may be useful to have some basic understanding of how the command line works.

-**If you prefer to use an app instead of the command line, skip down to the [SourceTree information section](https://github.com/WomenAndTech/static-site/blob/master/docs/intro-to-git.md#git-and-sourcetree).**
+If you prefer to use an app instead of the command line, go to the [Working with Git and SourceTree](https://github.com/WomenAndTech/static-site/blob/master/docs/intro-to-git.md#git-and-sourcetree) doc.

 The command line (**Terminal** in Mac, **Powershell** in PC) is a tool used to interact *directly* with the operating system rather than using the GUI (e.g. graphical controls the user can select using a mouse or keyboard).